World Cup set for Olympic-style preview

 After that, the similarities begin to fade.

-The World Cup begins Thursday at Royal Melbourne and will have its traditional team component — the Olympics will not have a team competition — and the situation involving Britain and Ireland is much different.
-That's raised a bit of a quandary for Rory McIlroy: Which country will represent in 2016 in Brazil — Britain or Ireland?
+The World Cup which begins Thursday at Royal Melbourne will have its traditional team component — the Olympics will not have a team competition — and the situation involving Britain and Ireland is much different.
+That’s raised a bit of a quandary for Rory McIlroy: who he will represent in 2016 in Brazil — Britain or Ireland?

 At the Olympics, England, Scotland, Wales and Northern Ireland compete as Britain.
 But at the World Cup, England, Scotland and Wales will compete as separate countries.
 To muddy the waters a bit more at the World Cup, the tradition is for Ireland and Northern Ireland to compete as Ireland.
-McIlroy is not competing at Royal Melbourne this week, and is confident it's still his choice which nation he plays for in Rio.
+McIlroy is not competing at Royal Melbourne this week, and is confident he still retains the selection choice for the Olympics.

-For the international players who are at the World Cup the rules are more cut and dried, and use the same rankings format that will be in place to determine Olympic places.
+For the international players who are at the World Cup the rules are more cut and dried, and use the same rankings format that will be used to determine Olympic places.

-Matt Kuchar, who is representing the United States this week with Kevin Streelman, won the last World Cup in 2011 with Gary Woodland.
-That tournament at Haiku, China, featured four-ball competitions on Thursday and Saturday and foursomes on Friday and Sunday.
+When Matt Kuchar, who is representing the United States this week with Kevin Streelman, won the last World Cup in 2011 with Gary Woodland, the tournament at Haiku, China featured four-ball competitions on Thursday and Saturday and foursomes on Friday and Sunday.

 Individual stroke-play was instituted this year for all four rounds to mirror the Olympic format, and the best two scores from each country will determine the team placings.

 Adam Scott, who will team with Jason Day this week for Australia, likes the change in format and the fact it attracts world ranking points.